 Posting means that the debit – or credit – is applied to your account balance, and the transaction is completed.
 After a check or other debit arrives at your bank, it posts in the evening along with credits and any other transactions that occurred since the last posting.
 Your bank processes all of these items together in a batch, and in a specific order.

-Each bank sets its own rules for how it's done; deposits may be processed before debit-card charges, for example, or vice versa.
+Each bank sets its own rules for how this is done; deposits may be processed before debit-card charges, for example, or vice versa.
 After the posting is complete, your account carries a new current balance, which some banks call a ledger balance.
 The current balance is the amount of money in your account after the bank has processed the day's credits and debits.

-Deposits and Withdrawals Through the ATM
+Transactions Made Through the ATM

 If you withdraw money from an ATM, the debit goes straight to the available balance as well as the current balance.
 The available balance is the money that you or the bank can use immediately for transactions.
 It changes frequently as you use your debit card at a store or ATM, but the current balance changes just once a day after the evening's posting.
 Some ATMs now accept deposits by check and cash, and may make the funds available immediately, depending on the bank's policies.
 You can also update the available balance immediately with online banking, which allows instant transfers from one account to the other.